ITT-25/assignment-03-activity-recognition-realdegrees/README.md

 > 💡 If you want to run both at the same time you need to change the `--port` for one of them

 ## Usage

+> ⚠️ The DIPPID android app sometimes becomes unresponsive after the phone's screen goes to sleep and has to be restarted.
+If the process does not react to movement it is not an issue with this program but with the DIPPID android app.
+Restart the android app to continue.

 ```sh
 python fitness_trainer.py --session-file "sessions/balanced.json"